Create Your Financial Plan

-Based on NAOI teaching experience and working with hundreds of individual investors we realized that most people do not have a good grasp of their current financial situation or of their financial goals.
-Without this vital information people were essentially investing "in the dark" without a defined purpose or plan.
-To solve this problem we looked on the Web for the tools that would enable people to create a coherent Investing Plan.
-We couldn't the resources we were looking for so the NAOI R&D Division developed them. in the form of the financial calculators and worksheets that you can access in this section of the Web.
+Based on over two decades of teaching personal investing and working with thousands of individual investors we realize that most people do not have a good grasp of their current financial situation or of their financial goals.
+Without this vital information people were essentially investing "in the dark".
+To solve this problem we looked on the Web for tools that would enable our students to create an informed and coherent Financial and Investing Plan.
+We couldn't find the resources we were looking for so the NAOI Research Division developed them in the form of Web-based financial calculators and worksheets that you will find in this section of our Web site.

-This page is the gateway to a set of calculators that you can use to develop and document your Investment Plan; a roadmap for reaching the financial goals you really want to reach in life - not goals that an advisor tells you that you can expect based on their risk profile.
-The NAOI calculators are explained below along with links to them.
-Documenting your financial status and setting goals is a critical component of the investing process.
-Using each of these calculators to create your unique Investing Plan is a must for every successful investor.
+The NAOI calculators are listed below along with links to them.
+Documenting your financial status and setting goals is a critical component of a successful investing process.
+Using each of these calculators to create your unique Financial Profile and Investing Plan is a must for every successful investor.

 Return Required to Reach Your Goals

-This calculator enables you to set an amount of money that you want to have at a point in the future that you specify.
+This unique calculator enables you to set an amount of money that you want to have at a point in the future that you specify.
 It asks for your investing goal and several items of information.
 Then it shows you the average annual Rate of Return required of a portfolio to meet your goal.
 This rate of return will tell you if your goal is feasible or not.
 If not, you can change the calculator inputs until you arrive at a feasible number.
-Dynamic Investing, that is discussed on this site, enables you to aim for goals that are significantly higher those provided by traditional portfolios designed by advisors today.
-So, we suggest that you learn about DIs before using this calculator.
+NAOI Dynamic Investments, that are discussed on this site at this link, enable you to aim for goals that are significantly higher those provided by traditional portfolios designed by advisors today.

 The Power of Compounding